justoverclockl/imdb-api/README.md

  - Now simply copy your apikey (that is "f500aj11") and paste it into extension settings.
  - done!

+## How it works

+To get movie details, simply start a new discussion with the movie title (only that, for example "matrix reloaded"), and this extension will automatically shows the details in the discussion hero.
+Due to limit the api calls, this extension shows detail ONLY FOR REGISTERED USERS.

 ## Upcoming Feautures
  - Automatic translation of movie title and description based on user language